During the pandemic, many states considered law firms to be essential services when issuing stay-at home orders.

 Here is an overview of California’s office precautions, with more detail in the guidance linked above:

-- Physical distancing to the maximum extent possible,
+- Physical distancing to the maximum extent possible;

-- Use of face coverings by employees (where respiratory protection is not
+- Use of face coverings by employees (where respiratory protection is not required) and customers/clients;

-- Frequent handwashing and regular cleaning and disinfection,
+- Frequent handwashing and regular cleaning and disinfection;

 - Training employees on these and other elements of the COVID-19 prevention plan.

-Tips for reopening your law office safely
+How to reopen your law office safely

 1. Provide training